-AnaEE-France offers the possibility to study aquatic and terrestrial ecosystems in controlled environments.
-Two Ecotrons (Aquatic Metratron and PLANAQUA) and four experimental platforms are available for scientists to study ecosystems in artificial environments or controlled in situ environments.
+Two experimental platforms (Aquatic Metratron and PLANAQUA) provide the possibility for scientists to study ecosystems in artificial environments or controlled in situ environments.

 Expertise: Environment Related Infrastructures: AnaEE Contact: see specific information for each facility below

 Services include physical access to the infrastructure to perform on-site experiments.